MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 ![Gradient of Phi](/images/caustics/example_grad_phi.jpg)

 And here is the gradient of that same $\Phi$.
 These vectors are velocity vectors that point uphill.
-If we were performing computational fluid dynamics, these vectors would indicate how fluid might flow from regions of high pressure to regions of low pressure.
+If we were performing Computational Fluid Dynamics, these vectors would indicate how fluid might flow from regions of high pressure to regions of low pressure.

 Notice how well behaved this vector field is!
 There is gentle variation across the field but any two neighbors are very similar to each other.
 None of the arrows pierce the boundary.